hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    database state, which was unpacked correctly from a correct particular databases's commit log.

-## But how to prevent a DBMS node from giviing out a user a wrong proof?
+## But how to prevent a DBMS node from giving out a user a wrong proof?

 Easy.
 Since all the nodes of the cluster are <span style='font-family:Menlo, Courier, monospace'>=nil; 'DROP DATABASE *</span> nodes, which have the access to all the third-party databases data at once, the protocol should require for the output proof to be published and verified by all